etopian/wordpressdocker/docs/index.md

 # Deploying Docker on WordPress

+## Our Product
+A bit of shameless self-promotion.
+We are building a freemium Docker hosting control panel which does everything taught in this tutorial automatically and much more, backups, staging/dev/prod, code editor, Github/Bitbucket deployments, DNS, **WordPress Management like ManageWP**, etc. For example deploy 10 WordPress sites on a $5 Digital Ocean Droplet in around 10 minutes.
+Save $95 compared to WPEngine!.
+Sign up at [http://www.devoply.com](http://www.devoply.com) and make your life much easier!

 ## Introduction

 Docker is a great technology which can be used for many purposes.
 One purpose for using Docker is to deploy WordPress.
 This tutorial covers deploying **multiple WordPress websites** on Docker.
 For this demo we are deploying etopian.com, replace that with your custom domain.